abhoopathy/portfolio2013/_posts/2013-03-19-blackboard.md

 uid: blackboard
 ---

-For a class, I worked and four other students researched the workflow of college students via a contextual inquiry.
+For a class, I worked with four other students, researching the workflow of college students via a contextual inquiry.
 I took this data forward into redesigning one of the most disliked pieces of software on the planet, Blackboard.

 ### User Research